pastagang/pastagang/blog/bad-code-only/readme.md

 Why would you write bad code on purpose?
 Why would you be [bad on purpose](https://www.todepond.com/wikiblogarden/shitpost)?

 Well, for a start it lowers the barrier to entry.
 By writing bad code, you make it more normal to write bad code, so the jam space becomes easier to become part of: Because it means you don't have to be good to fit in.
-You can be bad too!

 <br>